Sterling family papers

 (A.) Wellington Sterling is linked to Daniel L. Sterling through these intermediate generations.
 A. Wellington Sterling was born on February 22, 1899, the grandson of Daniel L. Sterling.
 He grew up in Kalamazoo, Michigan and sometime during the course of his life he and his brother Warren W. Sterling moved out to the San Pedro, California area.

 He lived there, alone and destitute, apparently being taken care of by neighbors Dan and Renee McElroy.
-He died on November 4, 1972, with the McElroy’s purchasing his gravestone, which is inscribed “OUR GRANDFATER”.
+He died on November 4, 1972, with the McElroy’s purchasing his gravestone, which is inscribed “OUR GRANDFATHER”.

 A. Wellington Sterling is buried beside his brother Warren W. and sister-in-law Ethel L. Sterling in Green Hills Cemetery.